flowr-analysis/flowr/wiki/Linting and Testing.md

 ## Testing Suites

-Currently, flowR contains two testing suites: one for [functionality](#functionality-tests) and one for [performance](#performance-tests).
+Currently, flowR contains three testing suites: one for [functionality](#functionality-tests), one for [system tests](#system-tests), and one for [performance](#performance-tests).
 We explain each of them in the following.
 In addition to running those tests, you can use the more generalized `npm run checkup`.
-This will include the construction of the docker image, the generation of the wiki pages, and the linter.
+This command includes the construction of the docker image, the generation of the wiki pages, and the linter.

 ### Functionality Tests